ltricot/CSE201_prototype/Defense.md

 Solution:

-   We decided to change the orientation of the project: changing the subject/ type of data on which we were going to work, keeping the final aim/algorithms with the same final aim: creating a recommendation engine which could be updated based on some specific methods: data extraction, crawling, data organization, interactions and clustering with K-nearest-neighbours algorithm for predictions and recommendation
+   We decided to change the orientation of the project: changing the subject/ type of data on which we were going to work, keeping the final aim/algorithms with the same final aim: creating a recommendation engine which could be updated based on some specific methods: data extraction (crawler), creation of a database, matrix factorization, clustering and K-nearest-neighbours algorithm for predictions and recommendation.

+Our final project is the following:
+### Tinder for researchers: Recommendation system of papers for researchers